SC-Block: Supervised Contrastive Blocking within Entity Resolution Pipelines: SC-Block

-Once all records are serialized and embedded and the records in $I_B$ are indexed, our blocker can begin the retrieval phase, which is iterating over the query records and searching the index.
+Once all records are serialized, and embedded and the records in $I_B$ are indexed, the retrieval phase begins by iterating over the query records and searching the index.
 The search ranks candidate records $z_B\in I_B$ based on their cosine similarity to a query record $z_A \in Q_A$.
 A hyperparameter $k$ determines how many nearest neighbours are retrieved for each query record.
 For example, setting $k=5$ means that for each query record, five index records are selected, generating five candidate record pairs.
+For the nearest neighbour search, FAISS performs a merge-sort on $I_B$, which has a serial time of $O(n \log_2 n)$.
+Through parallelization on multiple processors, FAISS can reduce this serial time to $O(\log_2 n)$ if a sufficient amount of processors is available.
 In what follows, reverting back to the original records, a record $r_A\in A$ and its $k$ corresponding neighbouring records $r_1, r_2 \dots, r_k, r_i\in B$ build the set of pairs $(r_A, r_1), (z_A, r_2) \dots (r_A, r_k)$ and are added to the candidate set $C$.
 Note that by selecting the smaller table as query table $Q_A$, the candidate set grows slower with increasing values of $k$ compared to selecting the larger table as query table and a small candidate set is desired.
-We also determine the expected size of the candidate set ($|C| = |Q_A|*k$).

-In our experiments, we analyze a scenario where $k$ is fixed to identify differences between SC-Block and the benchmarked nearest neighbour search blockers and scenarios in which $k$ is tuned based on a validation set to maintain a high pairs completeness.
-This high pairs completeness is desired if a blocker is used within an entity resolution pipeline because the blocker should not affect the F1 score of an entity resolution pipeline.